-custom User must be a Document but otherwise has the class, same requirea standard custom user model, as specified the Django Documentation https://docs.djangoproject.com/en/dev/topics/auth/customizing/>.
-In particular, the custom class must define USERNAME\FIELD and REQUIRED\FIELDS attributes.
+The custom User must be a Document class, but otherwise has the same requirements as a standard custom user model, as specified in the Django Documentation.
+In particular, the custom class must define USERNAME\FIELD and REQUIRED FIELDS attributes.

 4.6.4 Sessions